This page will familiarize you with commonly used methods to estimate the accuracy of experimental data and quantities derived from this data.

 Let wR be the uncertainty in the result and wi the uncertainty in the independent variables.
 Then the uncertainty in the result is

-The velocity indicated by a Pitot static tube is given by:
+The speed indicated by a Pitot static tube is given by:

 where Δp is the dynamic pressure indicated by the Pitot tube and r is the gas density at the measurement point.
-Thus the uncertainty in the velocity may be estimated as:
+Thus the uncertainty in the speed may be estimated as:

 As an example, assume the measured independent values and their estimated uncertainties are: